More about: Lisbon in 1 Day: everything you need to know

 My advice is to first eat at a restaurant near the square to recharge your batteries and then take a tram to the Belém neighbourhood in time for dessert.
 The journey from Praça do Comércio to Belém takes 20 minutes and, once there, you can look for a pastry shop to try the typical Belém pastries with a coffee.

 It is worth noting that Lisbon is a city with a strong gastronomic tradition.
-There are countless food tours in Lisbon and wine tastings that you can do throughout the Portuguese capital.
+There are countless gastronomic tours in Lisbon and wine tastings that you can do throughout the Portuguese capital.

 Visit the Belém neighbourhood

 To get to the Belém neighbourhood from Praça do Comércio, just take tram line 15.
 The journey takes just 20 minutes.
-Technically, Belém is not a neighbourhood of Lisbon, but rather a town that was annexed to the capital.
-This is why it is located about 7 kilometres from the centre, but it is home to many of Lisbon's most important sights.
+Technically, Belém is not a neighbourhood of Lisbon, but a town that has been annexed to the capital.
+It is therefore located about 7 kilometres from the centre, but is home to many of Lisbon's most important sights.

 Discover a World Heritage Site: the Jerónimos Monastery

-This building was born out of the golden age of the great explorers who brought numerous riches to the Portuguese capital and built the monastery as a sign of grandeur.
-Such was the investment that it took over 100 years to build.
+This building was the result of the golden age of the great explorers who brought numerous riches to the Portuguese capital and built the monastery as a sign of grandeur.
+Such was the investment that it took more than 100 years to build.
 Its façade, the interior of the church and its cloister are the highlights of this World Heritage Site since 1983.

-It is not only the most visited monument in Lisbon, but also in the whole of Portugal, so I recommend booking your tickets in advance.
+It is not only the most visited monument in Lisbon, but also in all of Portugal, so I recommend booking your tickets in advance.
 It is open every day of the week except Mondays.
 It is a must-see if you are travelling to Lisbon.

 Don't miss the Monument to the Discoveries